stts-se/tillstudpub/audio_streaming/README.md

 There seems to be some settings in the browser(s), that are difficult to control or even access for reading.
 Examples:

-* sample rate: we can read it, but haven't figure out how to change it.
+* sample rate: we can read it, but haven't figure out how to change it
 * audio encoding: we currently cannot read or set this value in the browser
 * channel count: we can set this value, but we are not sure how it's used (may differ between ScriptProcessorNode and AudioWorkletNode)